Munitions

 Carrier Platforms

-The 9M311 family is documented as being carried by the 2K22 Tunguska short-range air-defense system.
+The 9M311 family is documented as the missile armament for the 2K22 Tunguska short-range air-defense system.

 CarrierCarrier typeCarriage evidence